jimhester/blog/_posts/2018-08-22-debugging-rstudio.md

 you into the lldb prompt.
 Then tell lldb you would like to attach to the rsession process using `--waitfor`.

-    process attach --name ression --waitfor
+    process attach --name rsession --waitfor

-lldb will then wait for this ression process to start.
+lldb will then wait for this rsession process to start.
 Now we can start up RStudio.
 The lldb session will then print something like the following

 ```